gabriella1234567/mixed-messages/README.md

 - Javascript
 - Animation
 - Modules

+Instructions are to build a message generator program.
+Every time a user runs a program, they should get a new, randomized output.

-The idea of the project is to have the website look like a scene with two characters having a "fight", with buttons to generate a random insult for each character.
+My idea for the project is to have the website look like a scene with two characters having a fight, and buttons to generate a random insult for each character.

 ## Project Plan